-First things first, bacne is a colloquial term for acne affecting your back.
+First things first, bacne (aka back acne) is a colloquial term for acne affecting your back.
 It was coined in the internet age when people were trying to get a bit more granular with their problem area.

-Similarly to what happens with your face, anything that comes into contact with your back may cause it to breakout.
+Similar to what happens with your face, anything that comes into contact with your back may cause it to break out.
 Although we don’t realize it, products tend to wash off on us in the shower.
 Meaning, if you apply a heavy conditioner, when you rinse off in the shower the formula will undoubtedly make its way to your back on its way to the drain.

-The phenomena is so common that American Academy of Dermatology has a name for it, acne cosmetics.
-This term refers to a situation when your products are having secondary effect: nasty acne.
+The phenomenon is so common that the American Academy of Dermatology has a name for it, acne cosmetics.
+This term refers to a situation when your products are having a secondary effect: nasty acne.

 If you notice a big change in your bacne after you start a new hair routine, educate yourself on the ingredients the new products have to make sure you can rule them out as the cause.
-If you are in the middle of a particularly bad bacne episode, reach for salicylic acid sprays that you can buy over the counter from many brands.
+And if you are in the middle of a particularly bad bacne episode, don’t stress.
+Reach for salicylic acid sprays that you can buy over the counter from many brands.

 Get rid of bacne once and for all by using THESE non-comedogenic hair products!